 Rent a Bike and Explore Viñales

 Of anywhere in the main tourist areas of Cuba, the Viñales Valley is the best place to rent a bike and explore.
 The roads and pathways are quiet here.
 Bikes are plentiful and available pretty much everywhere and the landscape is also pretty flat – you are, after all, in the Viñales valley.
 Check the bike before you rent it and make sure the brakes work.
 Ask in downtown Viñales or your Casa Particular owner for rentals, which should cost around US$8 for a half-day rental.
+Alternatively, join a bike tour of the Vinales Valley – details here.

 Go Horse-Riding in Viñales

-You’ll find friendly, easy to ride horses here in the Viñales Valley.
+You’ll find friendly, easy-to-ride horses here in the Viñales Valley.
 Meandering through the valley on horseback is a great way to see the main attractions, or simply just to see a bit more of the valley.
 You can take tours of any length and they will cost around 20 US$ per hour.
 Book your Viñales Horse-riding experience online here (this 4-hour experience is just 40 US dollars) or with your Casa Particular or guide.

 Go Rock Climbing in Viñales